DIY Farmhouse Console Table

 blue and brown console table in a foyer.

-And I am just so thrilled with the result.
-I wanted a little pop of color with the piece – I think I achieved it. 😉 It's a gorgeous, bright blue that really stands out.
-I've thought about staining it to mute it down a little, but most of my followers on Instagram voted for me not to when I put up a poll a month or so ago.
-So, bright blue it is (for now).
+I am just so thrilled with this modern farmhouse table.
+I wanted a little pop of color with the piece, and I think I achieved it. 😉 It's a gorgeous, bright blue that really stands out.
+I've thought about staining it to mute it down a little, but most of my followers on Instagram voted for me not to when I put up a poll a while back.
+So, bright blue it is.

 frame, lantern, book, flowers on top of a table.

-I love the farmhouse look of this console table.
+I love the rustic charm of this console table.
 It really matches what we've got going on in the rest of the house and has become such a focal piece for the foyer.
 And I love knowing we made it ourselves (for much cheaper than we could have purchased it).

 Want to make one of these beauties for yourself?
-I've outlined exactly how we did it below!
+It's a great DIY project for a woodworking beginner!
+I've outlined exactly how we did it below.

-Step 2: Make your cuts and drill pocket holes.
+Step 1: Make cuts in lumber and drill pocket holes.

 pieces of cut 2x4 next to a miter saw.